 Provide on-site support for seminars in California and Colorado

-Lead discussion groups and participate in panels at seminars
+Lead discussion groups and have a speaking role at seminars

 Who is eligible?